 Take, for example, the ability to see where your traffic comes from:

-Maybe you realise that a particular social media campaign is driving tons of traffic to your website.
+Maybe you realize that a particular social media campaign is driving tons of traffic to your website.
 With this data, you can adjust your future strategy, in an attempt to capture the same results.

 Or, maybe you find that a particular set of keywords is doing wonders for your organic traffic.
 Again, you can turn your attention to these keywords, ensuring that you keep these in mind as you create content down the road.